Master in Management vs MBA: What’s the difference?

 MiM vs MBA program: Which should you choose?

-A Master in Management can give you a strong base to launch your business career, and then later, an MBA can accelerate you into senior leadership roles or allow you to pivot your career entirely.
+A MiM can give you a strong base to launch your business career, and then an MBA can accelerate you into senior leadership roles or allow you to pivot your career entirely.

 However, if you're on the younger side—under 24—and have recently graduated from college, or have less than two year's professional experience, a MiM degree is typically the best fit for you.

-If you're a career professional with around three or more years of experience, and are between 24 and 30, or older, then we recommend you target MBA programs.
-It's also the degree for you if you're looking to fast-track into a senior leadership role or change your career entirely.
+If you're a career professional with three or more years of experience, and are aged between 24 and 30, targeting MBA programs is a more common option.
+It's also the degree for you if you're looking to fast-track into a senior leadership role or change your career focus.

 Remember that you don't have to study a MiM or MBA program full-time.
 Many part-time MBA programs are available, and online and hybrid business school degrees are also becoming more popular.